 - By mail: To your town clerk.
 It must be received (not postmarked) no later than 8 p.m. — the close of polls — on Election Day.

-- Via drop box: Drop boxes are operational 29 days before Election Day (Monday, July 11, for the primaries, and Monday, Oct.
-10, for the general election).
+- Via drop box: Drop boxes are operational from Monday, Oct.
+10, through to 8 p.m. on Election Day.
 Find your local drop box via the state’s voter portal.

-- In person: Take it to your town clerk by the close of business the day before Election Day.
+- In person: You must return it to your town clerk by the close of business the day before Election Day.

 Can I track my mail-in ballot?